2019 Great Lakes Summer Fellows Program

 The Cooperative Institute for Great Lakes Research (CIGLR) announces the 2019 Great Lakes Summer Fellows Program, in partnership with the National Oceanic and Atmospheric Administration (NOAA) Great Lakes Environmental Research Lab (GLERL).
 The Great Lakes Summer Fellows Program exposes students to a broad range of disciplines and provides an exciting opportunity for students to conduct research in the Great Lakes region under the mentorship of a CIGLR or GLERL scientist.

-- We are offering eight (8) full-time twelve-week positions.
-All positions are located at the NOAA Great Lakes Environmental Research Laboratory (GLERL), 4840 South State Road, Ann Arbor, MI 48108.
+- We are offering nine (9) full-time twelve-week positions.
+Eight positions are located at the NOAA Great Lakes Environmental Research Laboratory (GLERL), 4840 South State Road, Ann Arbor, MI 48108.
 One position is located at the Grand Valley State University Annis Water Resources Institute (AWRI), 740 W. Shoreline Drive, Muskegon, MI 49441.

 - Positions will last for twelve weeks from the start date.
 The start date will be in early May, but this can be flexible (e.g., early June start) based selected candidate’s schedule or project needs.

 - We seek to use these fellowships to increase diversity in STEM disciplines (science, technology, engineering and math) and strongly encourage applications from students who identify with groups that have been traditionally underrepresented in government and academic workforces.

 - Click here for 2019 Summer Fellows Position Descriptions

 There is a stipend of $6,500 for the twelve-week period, paid in two installments of $3,250 each: For May start dates, the first installment will be in the 2nd week of May and the second installment will be in the 2nd week of June.
 For June start dates the first installment will be in the 2nd week of June and the second installment will occur in the 2nd week of July.